brt9029/u-develop-it/README.md

 # u-develop-it

-## SQL Database used to do the following:
+## SQL Database in order to do the following:

   * As a user, I can request a list of all potential candidates.